Forex Copy Trading: Which Trader to Follow

 If you’re considering opening a copy Forex trading account, you may be overwhelmed by all of the traders you can follow – but you shouldn’t be.
 When it comes to choosing a trade leader (or leaders) to follow, the more options you have, the more likely you’ll be to find a successful trader that will lead you to profitability.
 We’ve aggregated a list of some of the most successful copy traders to help you get started and to make the process as easy as possible.
 Forex trading is complicated enough – choosing a trade leader shouldn’t have to be.

-Social trading is the term used to describe Forex trading that is done in a social setting, wherein the traders can correspond with each other via the trading platform to get advice, ideas and trade suggestions while they automatically copy ideas from other Forex traders.
-Social trading can be done directly through the trading platform or across social media platforms, depending on the broker.
+Copy trading is the term used to describe Forex trading that is done in a social setting, wherein the traders can correspond with each other via the trading platform to get advice, ideas and trade suggestions while they automatically copy ideas from other Forex traders.
+Copy trading can be done directly through the trading platform or across social media platforms, depending on the broker.

-Though all social trading platforms are based upon the idea that traders can benefit from following others, there are actually several different types of platforms and dozens of different brokers that offer these services.
-There are three basic types of social trading platforms.
+Though all copy trading platforms are based upon the idea that traders can benefit from following others, there are actually several different types of platforms and dozens of different brokers that offer these services.
+There are three basic types of copy trading platforms.